Start Here

 You need to take notes.
 Don’t worry about taking notes about theory, unless that’s how you comprehend things.
 Instead, take notes about the steps you’re taking to complete a project and about errors you encountered and how you solved them.
 Notes should be practical and useful.
 You will need those in the feature.

 A combination of my notes and previous projects saves me many hours of head-banging.
 I use RoamResearch.
 I think it’s superior to anything I’ve ever used, but Evernote, Google Docs and even your computer’s notepad will do.
 Keep your notes organized.
+Other options with great reviews are Notion and Obsidian.

 One Thing At A Time

-Don’t work on 10 projects.
+Don’t work on ten projects.
 One at a time!
 Actually, to be honest, I always work on two things, so If I get bored or stuck I can always jump to the other to make me feel better.
 But still, one of them has to be your main goal.

 I know so many clever students who have been learning for a long time and have nothing to show for.
 No portfolio, no projects, nothing.
 And doing too many things is one of the reasons.

 The same applies to your daily life.
-Don’t cram 20 tasks into your daily schedule.
+Don’t cram twenty tasks into your daily schedule.
 Do one or two big things a day and consider yourself successful for that day.
 My thing was always coding.
 If I did my four hours, I won the day.
-You can have a study goal and parallel goal such as running an important errand or something.
+You can have a study goal and a parallel goal such as running an important errand or something.
 But keep it achievable.
 You want to win your days.

 Mindset